 The new law targets digital content that is so convincing that it could mislead voters into believing that a candidate made a statement or took an action during the election period when they, in fact, did not.
 For instance, a doctored video might falsely portray a candidate endorsing a policy they have consistently opposed, or AI-generated imagery could be manipulated to change the context of a speech or campaign event.

-Violations of the newly passed law carry substantial penalties.
-Individuals found guilty of publishing manipulated election content could face fines of up to SGD 1,000 or imprisonment for up to 12 months, or both.
-In addition, social media companies or online platforms that fail to comply with removal or correction orders could be subject to fines of up to SGD 1 million, sending a strong message to all parties about the seriousness of maintaining election integrity.
+The penalties are significant.
+Anyone who publishes manipulated election content may face fines of up to SGD 1,000, imprisonment for up to 12 months, or both.
+Online platforms that fail to comply with removal or correction orders face even larger penalties.
+They can be fined up to SGD 1 million, underscoring Singapore’s firm stance on election integrity.

 Need Help?